Aaron Morley

-Playing career
+Career

-Youth career
+Early career

 Morley started his career in the academy of Manchester City and then later, the academy of Bolton Wanderers, before signing for the academy of Rochdale.

 Rochdale

-After progressing through Rochdale's academy he first featured for the senior team during the 2016-17 pre-season campaign.
+After progressing through Rochdale's academy he first featured for the senior team during the 2016–17 pre-season campaign.
 After being named as an unused substitute regularly in League One, Morley made his competitive debut in a 2–1 EFL Trophy victory over Notts County on 4 October 2016.

 He made his league debut four days later in a 3–0 win over Southend United.
-Morley also had a five-minute cameo in Rochdale's 2-0 FA Cup victory over Maidstone United, playing as a left-winger rather than his preferred central role.
+Morley also had a five-minute cameo in Rochdale's 2–0 FA Cup victory over Maidstone United, playing as a left-winger rather than his preferred central role.

 Morley made a further three appearances for the club during the season – in two EFL Trophy matches and one league fixture.

 On 1 March 2017, he signed his first professional contract with the club following his 17th birthday.

 He was offered a new contract by Rochdale at the end of the 2018–19 season.

 On 28 June 2019, Morley signed a new three-year contract with Rochdale.

 Bolton Wanderers

-On 11 January 2022, it was announced Morley had re-signed for Bolton Wanderers, having previously played in the Bolton Wanderers academy as a child, and signed a three and a half year contract with EFL League One team.
+On 11 January 2022, it was announced Morley had re-signed for Bolton Wanderers, having previously played in the Bolton Wanderers academy as a child, and signed a three-and-a-half-year contract with EFL League One team.
 He signed for an undisclosed fee which reported by The Bolton News to be around £100,000.
-He made his debut on 15 January in a 2-0 home win against Ipswich Town.
+He made his debut on 15 January in a 2–0 home win against Ipswich Town.
+On 2 April, he started in the 2023 EFL Trophy Final which Bolton won 4–0 against Plymouth Argyle.
+On 28 December 2023, he signed a new contract until 2027.

+On 23 August 2024, Morley joined fellow League One side Wycombe Wanderers on a season-long loan deal.
+By January, Morley had helped Wycombe to the top of the table, leading Bolton to exercise a break clause and recall him from his loan on 1 January.
+He subsequently scored an injury time winner on his first game back away at Exeter City, three days after he had done same thing against the same opponents for Wycombe.